 Firewall misconfigurations can also have a significant impact on your business.
 “Businesses are trusting you to secure their data at the speed at which they’re trying to move,” he says.
 You don’t want to lose that trust.

-“Automation is the key to handling speed and volume with the least amount of errors,” Styles says.
-Automation also helps you reduce human error, improve service levels and prevent friction.
+“Automation is the key to handling speed and volume with the least errors,” Styles says.
+Automation also helps reduce human error, improve service levels and prevent friction.

 “It’s also something you can monetize.
-For example, you can promote the fact that you can reduce misconfigurations by a certain percentage.
-So automation can definitely benefit MSPs who want to capitalize on it,” says Styles.
+For example, you can promote reducing misconfigurations by a certain percentage.
+So automation can benefit MSPs who want to capitalize on it,” says Styles.

 Your Clients Need More Than a Band-Aid Solution